 March, April, May 2019 © ALL RIGHTS RESERVED

-The Mulberry Pergola will be constructed, just a few metres from the original painting, to celebrate Leonardo da Vinci and the reopening on this occasion of the Sala delle Asse (Room of the Wooden Boards) to the public after restoration.
+The Mulberry Pergola is erected, just a few metres from the original painting, to celebrate Leonardo da Vinci and the reopening on this occasion of the Sala delle Asse (Room of the Wooden Boards) to the public after restoration.
 It is a 1:50 scale representation of the gigantic decoration designed by the Master on the walls and ceiling of the Sala in 1498.

 Leonardo painted a particular pergola where the structure is provided by the plants themselves, a living organism.
 Trees, specifically cultivated and shaped, create the pergola, true plant architecture.